-Iron Man #118 circa 1979 1st appearance of James Rhodey Rhodes aka War Machine – Rhodey is a friend of Iron Man/Tony Stark, who later takes over as Iron Man, after Stark’s alcoholism makes him unfit for duty.
-Rhodey becomes “war machine” in the comics and is a major character in the Iron Man film series. very fine or better condition.
+Iron Man #118 circa 1979 – 1st appearance of James Rhodey Rhodes aka War Machine – Rhodey is a friend of Iron Man/Tony Stark, who later takes over as Iron Man, after Stark’s alcoholism makes him unfit for duty.
+Rhodey becomes “war machine” in the comics and is a major character in the Iron Man film series.

 A Chronology of Black Characters In Comics Pt.
 1: